jackmaden/philosophybreak/_articles/free-will-illusion-sam-harris.md

 In his short but persuasive book, <a href="https://www.docdroid.net/5ty6HuO/free-will-sam-harris.pdf" target="_blank">Free Will</a>, Harris writes:

-<h4 class="blockquote fade-right">"Free will <i>is</i> an illusion.
+<blockquote class="fade-right">"Free will <i>is</i> an illusion.
 Our wills are simply not of our own making.
 Thoughts and intentions emerge from background causes of which we are unaware and over which we exert no conscious control.
-We do not have the freedom we think we have."</h4>
+We do not have the freedom we think we have."</blockquote>

 And, as uncomfortable as this may be, it's very much backed by neuroscientific research.